rstrube/sagi/README.md

 Each and every action in the installation script *directly* correlates to actions that are described in the [Arch Wiki Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide).
 The goal here is to provide a learning opportunity for new Arch users, and to not do anything out of the ordinary.

 ### Miminal Configuration Options
 The configuration options can be defined in seconds.
-Define some details regarding your hardware (hard drive, CPU, GPU(s)), you locale info, your user information and password, and you're done.
+Define some hardware details (HD, CPU, GPU(s)), locale info, user information and password, etc. and you're done!

 Here is the configuration section from the installation script: